 “I’m really proud of how far the archive has evolved over the past 26 years with the assistance of Brenda Nelson-Strauss (the archive’s head of collections), particularly in documenting the accomplishments of African Americans who would have remained unknown, like the founders and executives of black music divisions, heads of major labels, and others behind the scenes who contributed to the worldwide popularity of black music and the growth of the music industry as a multibillion dollar business.
 As I tell my potential donors, ‘This material is doing you no good in your closet or basement.
 Your story needs to be told.’”

-Looking back at her tenure in Bloomington, Maultsby cites numerous people who were integral in helping her build the Soul Revue into the household name it is today, figures such as: coaches and assistant directors Lillian Dunlap and Kenneth Ware; James Mumford, who made a name for himself as the director of the African American Choral Ensemble; Iris Rosa, a dancer in the Soul Revue who became the first and only director of the African American Dance Company; Cheryl Keyes, Maultsby’s first Ph.D. student and now a full professor of ethnomusicology at UCLA; and administrators like the late Dr. Jimmy Ross, IU’s former director of IU’s Office of Scholarships and Financial Aid, retired chair of Afro-American Studies Dr. Joe Russell, retired Dean of Students and Jacobs School of Music Professor Dr. Michael Gordon, retired IU Chancellor Ken Gros-Lewis, current IU Provost Lauren Robel, and James Wimbush, IU’s vice president for diversity, equity, and multicultural affairs and dean of the University Graduate School.
+Looking back at her tenure in Bloomington, Maultsby cites numerous people who were integral in helping her build the Soul Revue into the household name it is today, figures such as: coaches and assistant directors Lillian Dunlap and Kenneth Ware; James Mumford, who made a name for himself as the director of the African American Choral Ensemble; Iris Rosa, a dancer in the Soul Revue who became the first and only director of the African American Dance Company; Cheryl Keyes, Maultsby’s first Ph.D. student and now a full professor of ethnomusicology at UCLA; and administrators like the late Dr. Jimmy Ross, IU’s former director of IU’s Office of Scholarships and Financial Aid, retired chair of Afro-American Studies Dr. Joe Russell, retired Dean of Students and Jacobs School of Music Professor Dr. Michael Gordon, retired IU Chancellor Ken Gros-Lewis, current IU Provost Lauren Robel, and James Wimbush, IU’s vice president for diversity, equity, and inclusion and dean of the University Graduate School.

 While it’s tough for her to single out individual students, Maultsby remains delighted about how many of the performers under her and her assistants’ tutelage in the Soul Revue went on to successful careers in music—including current director Crystal Taliafero, the first female director since Maultsby herself—but also in other fields like business, real estate, medicine, education, and government.
 For example, she describes Judge Gonzalo Curiel, an original member, as “an excellent guitarist and conga player.”